David JacksonProfessor of Music

 - 3023 Moore

-Professor David Jackson was featured soloist at several recent engagements, including performances at Midwest Band and Orchestra Clinic in Chicago, Music at Gretna in Mt.
-Gretna, PA, and with the Ann Arbor Concert Band.
+Professor David Jackson was featured soloist at several recent engagements, including performances at Midwest Band and Orchestra Clinic in Chicago; Music at Gretna in Mt.
+Gretna, PA; and with the Ann Arbor Concert Band.
 He was also a guest soloist with Los Angeles Symphonic Winds, both in Los Angeles and at the MidEurope Festival in Schladming, Austria.
-Other recent solo performances include the Interlochen World Youth Wind Symphony and with the Idyllwild Festival Wind Ensemble at Disney Hall in Los Angeles.
+Other recent solo performances include appearances with the Interlochen World Youth Wind Symphony and the Idyllwild Festival Wind Ensemble at Disney Hall in Los Angeles.

 An advocate of new music, Jackson has commissioned and performed the world premieres of numerous works for the trombone.
 He also has performed with the Detroit Symphony, the Dallas Symphony, the Chicago Symphony, the Michigan Opera Theater, the Fort Worth Symphony, the New World Symphony, the Cabrillo Music Festival Orchestra, and the Spoleto, Italy Festival Orchestra.
 A respected chamber musician, Jackson has performed with the Galliard Brass, the Music of the Baroque, and the Brass Band of Battle Creek.